 Cocinar para toda la familia

-Volunteers here can make great progress with their horse riding skills, whatever their level and whatever their discipline, as we 've got a wide range of horses and ponies and expert, professional tuition from Yannick, which is all free.
+Volunteers here can make great progress with their horse riding skills, whatever their level and whatever their discipline, and expert, professional tuition from Yannick, which is all free.
 You can also learn or improve skills of ground work with horses such as lungeing or long reining.
-There is also the chance to experience carriage driving for the first time with Marion or improve on existing carriage driving skills.
+There is also the chance to experience carriage driving or improve on existing carriage driving skills.
 Horse care and management are all part of the daily routine here and volunteers gain from the daily contact with a wide range of horses and ponies and widening their stable management experience.
 Yannick is also a qualified examiner for the FFE (Fédération Française d'Equitation) and so many of our Workawayers have taken the opportunity to train for and pass their French Galop exams (equivalent of BHS Stages), again all for free.
 Volunteers will benefit from the multi cultural environment here and certainly have the opportunity to improve their French or English, and we welcome volunteers from all around the world, so they are likely to make friends and gain new places to go visit as a result.
 Discussions around the dinner table tend to be fun, multilingual and we all learn so much from each other's backgrounds and cultures.

 We get involved with all aspects of our local community and volunteers are always welcomed to join in activities in and around the village and with the wider community.